rikturr/aws-ml-experimenter/README.md

 This should create a log file on your S3 bucket printing out "Hello world!" at the end.

-To launch long-running experiments, there are two experiments set up:
+To launch long-running experiments, there are some experiments set up:

+* `experiments/classification_sklearn.py`: scikit-learn
 * `experiments/classification_tpot.py`: [TPOT](https://github.com/EpistasisLab/tpot) with scikit-learn
 * `experiments/classification_keras.py`: Keras models.
 Note that you should use a GPU instance type when running keras models.